Software Subscription vs One-time License Break-even Calculator

 Finally, remember that a perpetual license with optional support can be modeled in different ways depending on your real behavior.
 If you rarely buy upgrades, your actual ownership cost may be lower than the calculator's license path suggests.
 If you always upgrade and sometimes pay extra for migration services or training, your actual ownership cost may be higher.
 Use the inputs to reflect your best estimate of the path you would realistically follow rather than the most optimistic scenario advertised on a pricing page.

-Enter details to compare costs.
+Enter pricing details to compare software subscription and license costs.

 Mini-Game: Break-even Lock